zzzprojects/Blazor-Tutorial/docs/pages/tutorials/component-reusability.md

 <Counter />
 ```

-Let's added this markup to the Home (index.cshtml) component.
+Let's add this markup to the Home (index.cshtml) component.

 ```csharp
 @page "/"